 1964: The Beach Boys recorded “I Get Around” and “Little Honda” at United Western Recorders in Hollywood.
 Manager Murry Wilson was reportedly very critical of his son Brian’s production techniques in the studio, and disagreements between the two resulted in Brian relieving his father of managerial duties.
 Vocals for “I Get Around” were recorded during a session eight days later.
 Released in mid-May, the song became the group’s first #1 in the US in July, sold nearly two million copies, and was the band’s first top 10 single in the UK, where it reached #7.

 1964: The Beatles scored their fourth #1 single in the UK with “Can’t Buy Me Love.”

 1965: British band Freddie and the Dreamers recorded “Do the Freddie,” a song referencing the fad dance inspired by their 1963 song, “I’m Telling You Now,” which had been re-released earlier in 1965.
 Do the Freddie” was never released as a single in the UK, and after reaching #18 in the US, American dance crazy stalwart Chubby Checker had a minor hit with “Let’s Do the Freddie” the same year.

-1965: The Who make their first BBC radio appearance on the Joe Loss Pop Show.
+1965: The Who made their first BBC radio appearance on the Joe Loss Pop Show.

 1966: Herb Alpert & the Tijuana Brass set a world record by having five albums simultaneously on Billboard’s pop album chart, with four of them in the top 10.
 At the time, the group’s music was outselling the Beatles by a two-to-one margin and they won four Grammy awards that year.

 1969: Bruce Springsteen’s new group, Child, later known as Steel Mill, made their live debut at the Pandemonium Club in Wanamassa, New Jersey.
 Band members Danny Federici, Vini Lopez, Vinnie Roslin, Robbin Thompson, and Steven Van Zandt, all later became members of the E Street Band.

 1970: Producer Phil Spector put the final touches on the Beatles’ final album, Let It Be, sixteen months after the group’s “Get Back” project began.
 Spector went on to produce solo albums by both John Lennon and George Harrison.